International Relations Major Jobs

 International relations is not a common high school course, but those who major in the subject often develop the knowledge needed to teach history and government at the high school level.
 But, before you can start teaching, you have to complete an internship in a school classroom, pass the state-required test for teachers and receive a teaching certificate/license.

 If you are dead set on being a teacher, the best advice would be to major in education.
-But if you’re still uncertain about what you want to do, a degree in international relations could ultimately help you land a job teaching government and/or history.
+But if you’re still uncertain about what you want to do, a degree in international relations could ultimately help you land a job teaching government and/or history and/or international affairs.
 As long as your degree is in a related field to the classes you aspire to teach, you will be okay.

 Median annual wage: $59,130